-Glauco Araujo is a Brazilian-born professional dancer and actor trained both here in the U. S. and in Brazil.
+Glauco Araujo is a Brazilian-born professional actor and dancer trained in acting for film at The City College of New York, as well as at Stony Brook School, and the Meisner Technique at William Esper Studio.
 In Rio, Glauco danced with the Rio Dance Company (modern dance), as well as with the integrated dance company ANDEF (disability dance).
-In 2012 Glauco represented Brazil in the closing ceremony of the Paralympic games in London.
-And from 2015 to 2017 Glauco acted and danced lead roles at Momenta Dance Company with a repertoire including Doris Humphrey, Martha Graham and Charles Weidman, as well as classic choreographers like August Bournonville, Mikhail Fokine, Jules Perrot and Marius Petipa; and disability choreographers Alice Sheppard and Ginger Lane.
+In 2012, Glauco represented Brazil in the closing ceremony of the Paralympic games in London.
+And from 2015 to 2018 Glauco acted and danced lead roles at Momenta Dance Company with a repertoire including Doris Humphrey, Martha Graham and Charles Weidman, as well as classic choreographers like August Bournonville, Mikhail Fokine, Jules Perrot and Marius Petipa; and disability choreographers Alice Sheppard and Ginger Lane.
 At Momenta, a dance piece entitled Meloudious Marco was created for Glauco in which he was featured in the lead role of Marco.

-Glauco was drawn to NYC in early 2017 and was given a scholarship in ballet at Alvin Ailey from 2017 to 2018.
-In 2018 he was the featured dancer in ”Aria,” a duet choreographed for him by Pedro Ruiz, with live accompaniment by the Camerata NY Orchestra.
-Glauco danced and acted the following year in Sasha Spielvogel’s new musical Come Back Once More So I Can Say Goodbye — a celebration of the 50th anniversary of Stonewall.
+Drawn to NYC in the winter of 2018 Glauco was given a scholarship at Alvin Ailey School.
+He was the featured dancer in Aria, a duet choreographed for him by Pedro Ruiz, with live accompaniment by the Camerata NY Orchestra.
+Afterwards, Glauco danced and acted in Sasha Spielvogel’s new musical Come Back Once More So I Can Say Goodbye — a celebration of the 50th anniversary of Stonewall.
 Glauco’s next featured role was in Joshua Bergasse’s musical A Crossing, performed with Barrington Stage Company.

-Recently, Glauco performed in a short bio-pic entitled Dance for Freedom directed by Severine Reisp, highlighting the challenges people of color face today, and which has garnered recognition as the First-Place Recipient of the Dr. David Milch Foundation/CCNY Award in short film competition.
-In her review juror Timberkly Whitfield, program executive and producer for A&E, as well as a host on the History Channel and A&E, wrote: “Glauco Araujo is a beautiful dancer and you capture him in such a way that really moved me.
+And for the holiday season 2021, Glauco has been playing the role of Jake Ledge, a modern-day Daniel Boone bachelor, in Little Christmas Miracles Off-Broadway.
+Glauco performed in a short bio-pic entitled Dance for Freedom directed by Severine Reisp, highlighting the challenges people of color face today, and which has garnered recognition as the First-Place Recipient of the Dr. David Milch Foundation/CCNY Award in short film competition.
+In her review, juror Timberkly Whitfield, program executive and producer for A&E, as well as a host on the History Channel and A&E, wrote: “Glauco Araujo is a beautiful dancer, and you capture him in such a way that really moved me.
 I felt inspired by his story that even in the face of racism he doesn't see himself as a victim.
 Strong production values.
 You checked all the boxes on this one — FANTASTIC!”